- September 28, 2020

-- Incorporate third-party data protection
+- Incorporate third party data protection

 When using Office 365, a complete autonomy is rendered to the user for the process of data protection.
-This includes critical threats such as phishing attacks, bugs, ransomware, and other cyber attacks that your system can be subject to.
+This includes critical threats such as phishing attacks, bugs, ransomware and other cyber attacks that your system can be subject to.

 Relying on a third-party data protection solution can be a good strategy to obtain a layered protection for your system.
 Although Office 365 integrates the best security technology for cloud backups and disaster recovery, investing in third-party data protection can ensure that any attacks masked and channeled through the application itself can be detected and countered.

-Implement a data protection tool that offers thorough protection for different Office 365 services whether it is online sharing or conveyance over the cloud or virtual environments.
+Implement a data protection tool that offers a thorough protection for different Office 365 services whether it is online sharing or conveyance over the cloud or virtual environments.

 - Consider legal risks and compliance

 A very important factor to consider while implementing the right security plans to mask threats is to ensure you are in compliance with the legal layout.
-Sometimes businesses dealing in information that is personally identifiable can get them into trouble in case of data loss or exposure.
+Sometimes businesses dealing in information that are personally identifiable can get them into trouble in case of data loss or exposure.

 Office 365 renders a Litigation Hold that helps to protect data against any legal consequences that might occur.
-However, a third-party tool should be implemented for a sure-shot backup strategy.
+However, a third-party tool should be implemented for a sure shot backup strategy.
 This can be a good way to cope with legal compliance issues pertaining to data exposure of your business data.